 It was his birthday and he was now a free man.
 Shouldn’t he be celebrating?

 He thought of Hermione upstairs sleeping off the memory potion, but it quickly changed to the memory of her lying on the living room floor in pain because of his twisted Aunt Bellatrix.
 Oh, how he despised the woman for carving the word “Mudblood” into Hermione’s flesh..
 He hated her for it.

-Draco felt that he would never deserve to be loved by her.
+Draco's thoughts of Hermione changed a bit then, feeling as though he would never deserve to be loved by her.
 Maybe he should leave her alone so that she could find love with someone else… someone that would not bring her shame or torment.